-Turnaround time is a critical KPI for eCommerce content studios and refers to the time it takes to produce assets (like photos, video, and copy), from the moment a sample arrives at the studio until the requested assets are delivered.
+Turnaround time is a critical KPI for eCommerce content studios.
+It refers to the time it takes to produce assets (like photos, video, and copy) from the moment a sample arrives at the studio until the requested assets are delivered.

 What's the problem (and our solution)?

 Workflows, one of the foundational settings in Creative Force, outline particular flows, or defined paths, that your samples and product records follow during asset creation.
 With a defined workflow and software to manage it, you can take full advantage of the automation Creative Force offers.

 Every studio has some type of workflow, but whether it is clearly defined and documented is another matter.
 A Creative Force workflow transforms a sometimes abstract idea into a clearly defined path that fully leverages customizations and automation.

 In the Creative Force platform, the workflow guides the process that your samples and assets follow, outlining things such as production type and how images are selected (and by whom), post-production processes, and how final assets will be delivered.
 You can set up as many workflows as you need and have them work along with the style guide to automatically assign product records to the appropriate workflow.